David Byrne: Work in theatre, film, and television: 1981–present

-He wrote, directed, and starred in True Stories (1986), a musical collage of discordant Americana for which he also produced most of the film's music.
+Byrne wrote, directed, and starred in True Stories (1986), a musical collage of discordant Americana for which he also produced most of the film's music.
 He was impressed by the experimental theatre that he saw in New York City in the 1970s and collaborated with several of its best-known representatives.
-He worked with Robert Wilson on "The Knee Plays" and "The Forest", and invited Spalding Gray (of The Wooster Group) to act in True Stories, while Meredith Monk provided a portion of the film's soundtrack.
+He worked with Robert Wilson on "The Knee Plays" and "The Forest", and invited Spalding Gray of the Wooster Group to act in True Stories, while Meredith Monk provided a portion of the film's soundtrack.
 Byrne also provided a soundtrack for JoAnne Akalaitis' film Dead End Kids (1986), made after a Mabou Mines theatre production.
 Byrne's artistic outlook has a great deal in common with the work of these artists.
 The same year he also added "Loco de Amor" with Celia Cruz to Jonathan Demme's film Something Wild (1986).

 His work has been extensively used in film soundtracks, most notably in collaboration with Ryuichi Sakamoto and Cong Su on Bernardo Bertolucci's The Last Emperor (1987), which won an Academy Award for Best Original Score.
 Some of the music from Byrne's orchestral album The Forest was originally used in a Robert Wilson–directed theatre piece titled The Forest.
 The play premiered at the Theater der Freien Volksbühne, Berlin, in 1988.
 It received its New York premiere in December 1988 at the Brooklyn Academy of Music (BAM).
-The Forestry Maxi-single contained dance and industrial remixes of pieces from The Forest by Jack Dangers, Rudy Tambala, and Anthony Capel.
+The "Forestry" maxi single contained dance and industrial remixes of pieces from The Forest by Jack Dangers, Rudy Tambala, and Anthony Capel.
 Byrne released his soundtrack album in 1991.
 Byrne also directed the documentary Île Aiye (1989) and the concert film of his 1992 Latin-tinged tour titled Between the Teeth (1994).

 In Spite of Wishing and Wanting is a soundscape Byrne produced in 1999 for Belgian choreographer Wim Vandekeybus's dance company Ultima Vez.

-In 2003, Byrne guest starred as himself on a season 14 episode of The Simpsons.
+In 2003, Byrne guest starred as himself on a season 14 episode of the animated sitcom, The Simpsons.
 Released the same year, Lead Us Not into Temptation included tracks and musical experiments from his score to film Young Adam (2003).
 In late 2005, Byrne and Fatboy Slim began work on Here Lies Love, a disco opera or song cycle about the life of Imelda Marcos, the controversial former First Lady of the Philippines.
-Some music from this piece was debuted at Adelaide Festival of Arts in Australia in February 2006 and the following year at Carnegie Hall on February 3, 2007.
+Some music from this piece was debuted at the Adelaide Festival in Australia in February 2006 and the following year at Carnegie Hall in Manhattan on February 3, 2007.